People need closure, a chance to face their demons, and to heal.

 - And more

 To help reduce the risk of relapse, our Aftercare program nurtures personal development while strengthening sobriety.
-As such, the road to recovery includes healthier relationships with other like-minded clients who have graduated the program, and honing essential life skills and confidence to enjoy a newfound freedom from substance use.
+As such, the road to recovery includes healthier relationships with other like-minded clients who have graduated the program.
+In addition, honing essential life skills and confidence to enjoy a newfound freedom from substance use.

 Among our experienced and educated staff, many of us have personal experience overcoming an addiction.
-We are passionate about seeing our clients heal, grow and find joy in a clean and sober life.
+We are passionate about seeing our clients heal.
+It is our goal to help clients grow and find joy in a clean and sober life.

 Geffen has been in the field for over 20 years, and has worked in every facet of substance abuse treatment.
 Using his own personal experience in recovery and the education he has learned while in the field, Geffen can relate and connect with clients in a way that promotes recovery, self love and the desire for clients to achieve the best for themselves.
 Geffen is licensed in Arizona as a substance abuse counselor and has an IC&RC certification, as well as a life coaching certification.